Hampton Court Palace: Tudor times

+Henry VIII and his courtiers visited Wolsey at Hampton Court in masque costume in January 1527, disguised as shepherds to play mumchance and dance.
 Wolsey was only to enjoy his palace for a few years.
 In 1529, knowing that his enemies and the King were engineering his downfall, he passed the palace to the King as a gift.
 Wolsey died in 1530.

 Within six months of coming into ownership, the King began his own rebuilding and expansion.
-Henry VIII's court consisted of over one thousand people, while the King owned over sixty houses and palaces.
-Few of these were large enough to hold the assembled court, and thus one of the first of the King's building works (in order to transform Hampton Court to a principal residence) was to build the vast kitchens.
-These were quadrupled in size in 1529, enabling the King to provide bouche of court for his entire court.
+Henry VIII's court consisted of over one thousand people.
+While the King owned over sixty houses and palaces, few of these were large enough to hold the assembled court, and thus one of the first of the King's building works (in order to transform Hampton Court to a principal residence) was to build the vast kitchens.
+These were quadrupled in size in 1529, enabling the King to provide bouche of court (free food and drink) for his entire court.
 The architecture of King Henry's new palace followed the design precedent set by Wolsey: perpendicular Gothic-inspired Tudor with restrained Renaissance ornament.
 This hybrid architecture was to remain almost unchanged for nearly a century, until Inigo Jones introduced strong classical influences from Italy to the London palaces of the first Stuart kings.

 Between 1532 and 1535 Henry added the Great Hall (the last medieval great hall built for the English monarchy) and the Royal Tennis Court.
 The Great Hall has a carved hammerbeam roof.
-During Tudor times, this was the most important room of the palace; here, the King would dine in state seated at a table upon a raised dais.
+During Tudor times, this was the most important room of the palace: here, the King would dine in state seated at a table upon a raised dais.
 The hall took five years to complete; so impatient was the King for completion that the masons were compelled to work throughout the night by candlelight.